 I love to use the Fidelity to Stash comparison to illustrate this point.

-Every day people do not know what companies make up investing account 45TBIEX but, they have a great idea of what types of companies are in Stash’s Defending America.
-Having a Money Market account named Blue Beaver does not tell customers WHY they want their money in that account.
-Earn Then Do* Account or something similar, can help customers envision why they may want that account and what that account can do for them.
-The idea being they can earn interest that enables them to do whatever they desire. *NOTE: I can only be so creative on a Friday at 4:31p…. catch me at 6:30 a.m. on a Tuesday and that account name goes from “I get it, Earn Then Do” to “WOW, Lauralee!
+Every day people do not know what companies make up investing account 45TBIEX.
+In contrast, they have a great idea of what types of companies are in Stash’s Defending America.
+Therefore, having a Money Market account named Blue Beaver does not tell customers WHY they want their money in that account.
+However, Earn Then Do** Account or something similar, can help customers envision why they may want that account and what that account can do for them.
+The idea being they can earn interest that enables them to do whatever they desire. **Most Noteworthy: 🙂 I can only be so creative on a Friday at 4:31p…. catch me at 6:30 a.m. on a Tuesday and that account name goes from “I get it, Earn Then Do” to “WOW, Lauralee!
 That’s an awesome Money Market Account name!”
 The bottom line is to use customer-friendly language.

 Reduce Customer Friction